UWE Global Water Security Programme

-Take part in the UWE Global Water Security Project and support global organisations working on improving water security worldwide.
+Take part in the UWE Global Water Security Programme and support global organisations working on improving water security worldwide.
 It's an exciting opportunity to do a short or long-term placement in another country.
+Applications are now open.

 We're looking for UWE Bristol students from all subject areas to support host organisations by using your academic knowledge in a variety of ways.